nixworks/public/news/2010/07/18/README.md

 ##### Chris Patten, Baron Patten of Barnes
 ### [EU commissioner Chris Patten, Baron Patten of Barnes, speaking during his first visit to Gaza since 2002, calls the Israeli blockade of Gaza an "immoral failure", expresses shock at the "huge new settlements" in the West Bank, and states the United States dominance of the Quartet on the Middle East - US, EU, UN and Russia - is wrong. ](/news/2010/07/18/eu-commissioner-chris-patten-baron-patten-of-barnes-speaking-during-his-first-visit-to-gaza-since-2002-calls-the-israeli-blockade-of-gaza.md)
-_Context: Chris Patten, Baron Patten of Barnes, Gaza Strip, Israel, U.S., West Bank, diplomatic Quartet_
+_Context: Chris Patten, Baron Patten of Barnes, Gaza Strip, Israel, United States, West Bank, diplomatic Quartet_

 ##### Colombia
 ### [Colombia takes Venezuela to the Organisation of American States over claims that the latter tolerates training camps for left-wing guerrillas, particularly FARC and ELN within its borders. ](/news/2010/07/18/colombia-takes-venezuela-to-the-organisation-of-american-states-over-claims-that-the-latter-tolerates-training-camps-for-left-wing-guerrilla.md)